Ninshubur: Gender

 The modern consensus view among Assyriologists is that Ninshubur was always identified as a female deity when associated with Inanna.
 At the same time, many authors propose that Ninshubur was male when associated with Anu.
 While the second millennium BCE god list An = Anu ša āmeli explains that "Ninshubur is Papsukkal when Anu is concerned", Papsukkal being the name of a male messenger deity, Frans Wiggermann argues that the only texts from the third millennium BCE which identify Ninshubur's gender state that she was a goddess, rather than a god.
-However, Manfred Krebernik and Jan Lisman suggests that two separate Ninshuburs, one male (Inanna's) and one male (Anu's) were already recognized in the Early Dynastic period as the name occurs twice in the god lists from Abu Salabikh and Fara.
+However, Manfred Krebernik and Jan Lisman suggests that two separate Ninshuburs, one female (Inanna's) and one male (Anu's) were already recognized in the Early Dynastic period as the name occurs twice in the god lists from Abu Salabikh and Fara.
 Gábor Zólyomi nonetheless translates a passage related to Ninshubur's role as a servant of Anu as referring to her as a female deity.
 Texts from Lagash from the Early Dynastic period refer to Ninshubur exclusively as a goddess according to Toshiko Kobayashi.
 According to Marcos Such-Gutiérrez, the evidence from Adab is not entirely conclusive, though might point at the female version of this deity being worshiped there too, despite attested connection to Anu.

 In most Akkadian texts Ninshubur was regarded as male, though it is possible exceptions did exist.
 According to Raphael Kutscher, Ninshubur might have been viewed as female in Malgium when worshiped alongside Ulmašītum, though Douglas Frayne treats this deity as male in his translation of an inscription from this location.
 In the Old Babylonian and Kassite periods in Nippur Ninshubur was also considered female.
 However, whether her name on Kassite seals refers to a god or a goddess is presently unknown.